 Sarcomas collectively account for approximately 1% of all adult malignancies and 15% of pediatric malignancies.
 In 2018, an estimated 13,040 people will be diagnosed with soft tissue sarcoma (STS) in the United States, with approximately 5150 deaths.
 The true incidence of STS is underestimated, especially because a large proportion of patients with gastrointestinal stromal tumors (GISTs) may not have been included in tumor registry databases before 2001.
-A recent SEER database study calculated the annual incidence of GIST in the United States to be 0.78/100,000 in 2011.2 Prior radiation therapy (RT) to the affected area is a risk factor for the development of STS.3-5 More than 50 different histologic subtypes of STS have been identified.
+Prior radiation therapy (RT) to the affected area is a risk factor for the development of STS.24 More than 50 different histologic subtypes of STS have been identified.
 Common subtypes of STS include undifferentiated pleomorphic sarcoma (UPS), GIST, liposarcoma (LPS), and leiomyosarcoma (LMS).
 The anatomic site of the primary disease represents an important variable that influences treatment and outcome.
 Extremities (43%), the trunk (10%), visceral (19%), retroperitoneum (15%), or head and neck (9%) are the most common primary sites.
-7 STS most commonly metastasizes to the lungs; tumors arising in the abdominal cavity more commonly metastasize to the liver and peritoneum.
+6 STS most commonly metastasizes to the lungs; tumors arising in the abdominal cavity more commonly metastasize to the liver and peritoneum.
 Rhabdomyosarcoma (RMS) is the most common STS of children and adolescents and is less common in adults.